octokatt/octokatt/README.md

 ![Pretty Header Image](./title.png)

-I'm a product-oriented data scientist with an emphasis on research design and qualitiative methods.
-I love getting to bridge the gaps between different data sets, departments, and designs to grow towards a better system.
+I'm a seasoned data scientist, specializing in early-stage product analytics, dataset rehabilitation, and root cause analysis.
+I've studied quantitative psychology, business, and computer science, and worked over a decade in a variety of data roles.

 ### A little about me...

 - I’m currently working on product/growth-oriented data science
 - I’m currently learning more about scalable machine learning
-- I’m looking to collaborate on creative gaming projects
+- I’m looking to find interesting ways to contribute to open source
 - Ask me about organizational behavior research and design
 - Pronouns: they/them
-- Fun fact: I'm obsessed with the perfect office set-up
+- Fun fact: I first started playing Dungeons & Dragons when I was three

 ### I usually use tools like...